nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 Format: `addec INDEX ecname/EMERGENCY_CONTACT_NAME ecphone/EMERGENCY_CONTACT_PHONE ecrs/EMERGENCY_CONTACT_RELATIONSHIP`

+* `INDEX` should come before any of the optional fields.
 * A patient cannot have more than one emergency contact with the same phone number.

 **Examples**